wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Examples:

-    To compare an integer constant `10` with an integer variable `firstNumber`, you can use the following expression:
+    To compare an integer literal `10` with an integer variable `firstNumber`, you can use the following expression:

     ```ballerina
     10 == firstNumber
     ```

-    To compare a string variable `username`  with  a string constant `admin`, use the following expression:
+    To compare a string variable `username`  with  a string literal `admin`, use the following expression:

     ```ballerina
     username != "admin"